-Asheville, North Carolina has become one of the South’s most desirable vacation spots, with many visitors flocking to this small city in the Blue Ridge Mountains each year.
-Asheville has also become a favorite with those looking to relocate, due to the area’s culture, history, natural beauty, and generally temperate weather that gives residents a taste of all four seasons every year.
-If you’re considering a move to the area, you may be wondering: What is it really like to live in Asheville?
-As locals, we can give you the inside scoop on life in our corner of Western North Carolina.
-Keep reading to learn about the population, cost of living and culture in Asheville, as well as reasons we think you should move to this beautiful part of North Carolina.
+Asheville, North Carolina has become one of the South’s most desirable vacation spots, with many visitors flocking to this small city in Western North Carolina each year.
+While it is undoubtedly popular with tourists, you may be wondering, “Is Asheville, NC a good place to live?”
+Keep reading to learn about this city’s population, cost of living and culture in Asheville, as well as reasons we think you should consider moving to Asheville.

 What is the cost of living in Asheville?